 Laura: We know allyship is critical if we want to eliminate systemic prejudices, social injustice and hate.
 So, what can companies and individuals do to uplift members of the Hispanic and Latin American communities around the world and drive progress toward equality?

-Ruben: UNIDOZ’s mission sums up perfectly what companies can do to support the Hispanic and Latinx communities: advocate for the employment, development, and retainment of Hispanics and Latinxs and allies within the workforce.
-Companies can help create opportunities for underrepresented groups and reduce the equality gap by increasing the representation of Hispanics and Latinxs in positions of influence.
-Companies can also create awareness of systemic prejudices so that we can have courageous conversations that compel change in an open form and ultimately help eliminate systematic discrimination.
+Ruben: UNIDOZ’s mission sums up perfectly what companies – or rather the people acting on behalf of companies – can do to support the Hispanic and Latinx communities: advocate for the employment, development, and retainment of Hispanics and Latinxs and allies within the workforce.
+Help create opportunities for underrepresented groups and reduce the equality gap by increasing the representation of Hispanics and Latinxs in positions of influence.
+Also create awareness of systemic prejudices so that we can have courageous conversations that compel change in an open form and ultimately help eliminate systematic discrimination.

 Rachel: Even outside the workplace, there are a lot of different ways allies can support and uplift the community.
 I think the first step is to be informed.
 Take some time to learn about the issues faced by marginalized communities.
 It’s ok to ask questions but do the work – don’t expect others to do the work for you.
 Make sure to approach issues from a place of curiosity and act with empathy.
 And if you see an opportunity to stand up for or shine a spotlight on someone from the Latin and Hispanic communities, please do so.